About Lawrence Sapp

-Lawrence is a sophomore at the University of Cincinnati and plans to work in the field of Architectural Engineering or Art upon graduation in 2024.
+Lawrence plans to work in the field of Architectural Engineering or Art upon graduation from college sometime between 2024 -2026.
 Lawrence has an immediate goal of being accepted as a member of a Division I or Division II College Athletic swim team to sharpen his athletic skills and benefit from the friendships and support that a collegiate team provides.

-He's been a member of the Team USA Paralympic Swim team since 2017 and is currently training as Paralympic hopeful for a spot on the Tokyo 2021 Team.
-Lawrence is the first Paralympic male athlete (with autism (ASD)) and an intellectual impairment (ID) to make the Team USA National A team and compete internationally.
+He's been a member of the Team USA Paralympic Swim team since 2017 and was a part of the Paralympic Swim team that competed in Tokyo in 2021.
+Lawrence was the first Paralympic male athlete (with autism (ASD)) and an intellectual impairment (ID) to make the Team USA National A team, compete internationally and represent the US in an Olympic/Paralympic Swimming Event.
 Lawrence holds numerous American records and has collected medals from all over the world.
-His next goal is to be the first male athlete with ASD and ID) to represent the United States in an Olympic/Paralympic Game (Tokyo 2021).
+His next goal is to be the first male athlete with ASD and ID to compete in varsity swimming at the collegiate level.

 When he’s not traveling or in school, Lawrence lives with his family in Waldorf, Maryland.
-He is the 2nd child of three and his siblings are Jaelyn and Nicholas.
-His parents are Carlton and Dee Sapp.
+He is the 2nd child of three and loves building with Legos, drawing, and playing video games.